-The Network setting messages will appear only if the UR is ordered with an Ethernet card.
-The Ethernet Primary and Secondary Link Monitor settings allow internal self test targets to be triggered when either the Primary or Secondary ethernet fibre link status indicates a connection loss.
-The IP addresses are used with DNP/Network, Modbus/TCP, MMS/UCA2, IEC 60870-5-104, TFTP, and HTTP (web server) protocols.
+The IP addresses are used with DNP/Network, Modbus/TCP, MMS/UCA2, IEC 60870-5-104, TFTP, and HTTP protocols.
 The NSAP address is used with the MMS/UCA2 protocol over the OSI (CLNP/TP4) stack only.
 Each network protocol has a setting for the TCP/UDP PORT NUMBER.
-These settings are used only in advanced network configurations.
-They should normally be left at their default values, but may be changed if required; for example, to allow access to multiple URs behind a router.
-By setting a different TCP/UCP Port Number for a given protocol on each UR, the router can map the URs to the same external IP address.
+These settings are used only in advanced network configurations and should normally be left at their default values, but may be changed if required (for example, to allow access to multiple URs behind a router).
+By setting a different TCP/UDP PORT NUMBER for a given protocol on each UR, the router can map the URs to the same external IP address.
 The client software (URPC, for example) must be configured to use the correct port number if these settings are used.